camfarms/my-website/content/myPortfolio/schoolWork/casePlace.md

 ## Lessons Learned

 The success of our project was entirely due to our organization.
 From working on CasePlace I learned how valuable an agile development cycle can be, and how the structure it offers helps everyone on the team stay on task.
 Furthermore, without a good project manager and a clear division of labor (i.e. Jira) it would have been much, *much* more difficult for us to work together effectively.

-I developed a deep appreciation for well organized and structured teams -- it just makes everything easier!